(1) This Policy contains a number of embedded definitions. Where a term is not defined herein, refer to the Academic

 (31) Researchers should be aware that under Freedom of Information legislation the University is required to allow persons access to documents, under defined circumstances, which are in the University's possession.

-(32) The Deputy Vice Chancellor (Research), through the Higher Degrees Research Committee, shall ensure that the supervision of each research student (Masters by thesis, professional doctorate and PhD candidates) is assigned to a specific, responsible and appropriately qualified supervisor.
+(32) The Deputy Vice Chancellor (Research), through the Dean, Graduate Studies, shall ensure that the supervision of each research student (Masters by thesis, professional doctorate and PhD candidates) is assigned to a specific, responsible and appropriately qualified supervisor.

 (33) Responsibility for supervision of Honours students and other research trainees lies with the Head of School, and is not covered by this Policy.
 The Office of Research shall, on behalf of the Research Advisory Committee, ensure that each research student has been advised through written material on applicable government and University policies and guidelines for the best practice conduct of research.